This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You have questions or concerns about your condition or care.

-includes relieving symptoms.
-There is no cure for HPV.
-There is treatment for the conditions that are caused by HPV.
-You will need to be closely monitored for these conditions.
-Ask your healthcare provider for more information about monitoring, conditions caused by HPV, and about treatments.
+HPV cannot be cured.
+Conditions caused by HPV can be treated.
+You will need to be monitored closely for these conditions.
+Ask your healthcare provider for more information about monitoring, conditions caused by HPV, and available treatments.